Harry Potter & the Philosopher's Stone: Take Two

 "Harry!
 You'll have to fly for it."

 Harry nodded and moved over towards the broom.
-He looked up at the brass key that Pansy had spotted; it had a broken wing from the earlier capture Quirrell had somehow made of it.
+He looked up at the brass key that Pansy had suddenly spotted; it had a broken wing from the earlier capture Quirrell had somehow made of it.
 Taking a deep breath, he mounted the broom.

 The moment his body made full contact with the broomstick, the flight of the keys became frenzied; they flung themselves at Harry like tiny missiles.
 As soon as Harry acclimated himself to the old broom, his Seeker skills kicked in and he soared upwards to snag the broken-winged key.
 Flying low, he flung the key into Draco's hand, and flew upwards again, leading the flock of keys away from his friends.
 Draco made haste to the door and with a quick twist of brass against brass, flung the door open.
 As soon as the six kids on the ground had made it into the next room, Harry raced through, still on the broom.
 Blaise and Ron shoved the door shut behind him.
 Harry panted in exhaustion as the remaining keys thudded into the door, impaling themselves like a Ninja's throwing stars.